Global Main Authentication and Identification Library (GMAIL)

 Let’s begin our journey by entering the password recovery page:

 The first step is pretty straightforward – just enter the Email address.

 Watch out for the “arsessiondata” cookie parameter, as this encrypted little guy is going to store our progress throughout the recovery process (AR stands for Account Recovery).
 Do you see a CSRF token here?
 I didn’t think so.
 But seriously, what’s the worst someone can do?
 Make you initialize password recovery process for other Google Accounts?

 Google adds CAPTCHA validation for accounts that are being abused through their Password Recovery.
 You can CSRF a list of accounts, which will eventually show this annoying CAPTCHA to users once they choose to recover their password:

-This also serves as a CSRF protection.
-But the problem is that you only see this if this particular account was abused or your IP address is an abusing address.
-You should put CSRF protection on all data changing forms.
+This also serves as CSRF protection.
+But the problem is that you only see this if this particular account was abused or your IP address is an abusive address.
+You should put CSRF protection on all data-changing forms.
 If you rely on CAPTCHA’s as CSRF protection, make it consistent.
 If the account was not abused, you will be redirected to the following confirmation page:

 “Spear-Phishing-Ready” Cross-Site Scripting and Open Redirect

 You’re now going to be asked tons of tons of questions, and I am going to spare the screenshots for you:

 - Step 1: Password – what is the last password you remember.

 If you do not have a phone number or recovery email address, or just selected “Verifiy your identity by answering multiple questions“, you’ll get to step 2.